texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/line-following.md

 ## Task X

 Now that you've got some ideas on where to start, it's time to begin programming!
-Remember, the goal is to have thecar follow the line.
+Remember, the goal is to have the car follow the line.
 As one final hint, the only BnrOneA functions you should need to get through this exercise are the `move(speedL,speedR)` and `readAdc(byte)` functions.

 {% include cup-callout.html task="X" %}